Data & Assessment

 aimswebPlus

-The aimswebPlus assessments of early literacy and numeracy are measures of foundational reading and math skills.
+The aimswebPlus assessments of early numeracy are measures of foundational math skills.
 Some measures are individually administered, and some are given to a whole group of students at once.
 Some of the skills assessed through these measures are:

 These are nationally normed assessments, which also support an understanding of how students in Kenilworth are performing compared to students across the country.